mrsimonsen/UnityPlaygroundCustomScripts/README.md

 - [ ] random time enemy spawner

 ## Script Explanations

+### Button Animate
+Extends the Condition Key Press to allow it to also trigger an animation.

 ### Condition 2 Key Press
 Allows setting an action that happens when two keys are pressed at the same time.